 Apply for or renew a Blue Badge

-The Blue Badge scheme allows people with very severe, permanent disabilities who travel either as drivers or passengers to park near where they want to go.
+The Blue Badge scheme allows people with enduring and substantial disabilities who travel either as drivers or passengers to park near where they want to go.

 It is for: